cpreid/fck-honey/README.md

 # fck-honey
-Open source lib for Merchants to detect if a customer has Honey browser extension installed [ [Demo 🎥](https://youtu.be/Em9Fjil8Xds) ]
+Open source lib for Merchants to detect if a customer has Honey browser extension installed (as well as Capital One Shopping and Rakuten).
+View the [Demo video here 🎥](https://youtu.be/Em9Fjil8Xds).

 <img width="1307" height="561" alt="image" src="https://github.com/user-attachments/assets/33b2554b-fc90-4b4b-b917-4ed088664200" />

 ## Easy install (no-JS)
 This will automatically listen for Honey and show a default warning to the user to disable the extension as shown above).

 Install this at the very top of the `<head>` in your webpage to ensure it runs prior to Honey.
 ```html
 <script src="https://cdn.jsdelivr.net/npm/fck-honey@latest/dist/auto.min.js"></script>
 ```